daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-07-09-NCBI-RNAseq-WGBS-Submission-Molecular-Underpinnings.md

 - Then you have to choose what type of instructions to use.
 Click the FTP upload instructions and it will give you some command prompts that I will go into more detail with here.

-## **Instructions on how to connect to the NCBI SRA server using Bluewaves**
+## **Instructions on how to connect to the NCBI SRA server using Andromeda**

-- First, in your terminal connect to your [Bluewaves account](https://github.com/Putnam-Lab/Lab_Management/tree/master/Bioinformatics_%26_Coding/Bluewaves).
+- First, in your terminal connect to your [Andromeda account](https://github.com/Putnam-Lab/Lab_Management/tree/master/Bioinformatics_%26_Coding/Andromeda).
 Go to the directory that contains your raw data (usually fastq.gz) files.
 If there are other files not being uploaded, either remove them or create a new directory that **only** contains the sequence files you are going to upload.
 - FTP, or [File Transfer Protocol](https://searchnetworking.techtarget.com/definition/File-Transfer-Protocol-FTP), lets you access a folder for NCBI and your directory at the same time just for the purpose of transferring files.
-I noticed that this FTP is not functional on Bluewaves so we will be using a different command called [NcFTP](https://www.tecmint.com/command-line-ftp-clients-for-linux/) which is an alternative to the standard FTP program to connect.
+I noticed that this FTP is not functional on Andromeda so we will be using a different command called [NcFTP](https://www.tecmint.com/command-line-ftp-clients-for-linux/) which is an alternative to the standard FTP program to connect.

 ![33](https://raw.githubusercontent.com/Putnam-Lab/Lab_Management/master/Bioinformatics_%26_Coding/images/select-folder.png)

-- While you are in the Bluewaves directory with your files, invoke the NcFTP command instead of FTP.
+- While you are in the Andromeda directory with your files, invoke the NcFTP command instead of FTP.
 To start the process by type:

 ```
 ncftp -u 'username provided through NCBI for you' ftp-private.ncbi.nlm.nih.gov